-According to the Anxiety and Depression Association of America, “Those who are unemployed are feeling anxious and stressed as they search for work in a struggling market.
+According to the Anxiety and Depression Association of America, the “unemployed feel anxious and stressed as they search for work in a struggling market.
 The pressure to find and keep a job, in addition to everyday work-related stress, can take a toll on mental health.”

-This feeling of Desperation is very common among job seekers be they men or women, technical or professional, entry level or executives.
-It is this last group, the executives, we work with at The Barrett Group to assist them in finding that next level of employment.
+This feeling of anxiety is very common among job seekers.
+Whether they are men or women, technical or professional, entry level or executives.
+At The Barrett Group, we assist executives in finding that next level of employment.

-You see, stress during the job search process brings up a significant amount of Desperation, panic, poor judgment and reactions.
-Studies conducted by “A team of researchers led by the psychologists and neuroscientists Prof. Markus Heinrichs and Dr. Bernadette von Dawans at the University of Freiburg, Germany, examined in a study how men react in stressful situations – such as job searching.”
+Stress during the job search process brings up a significant amount of anxiety, desperation, panic, poor judgment and reactions.
+Prof. Markus Heinrichs and Dr. Bernadette von Dawans at the University of Freiburg, Germany, conducted studies that examined how men react in stressful situations – such as job searching.

-The study goes on to say that “”Apparently men also show social approach behavior as a direct consequence of stress.
+The study goes on to say that, ”Apparently men also show social approach behavior as a direct consequence of stress.
 With this study, the research team experimentally investigated male social behavior under stress for the first time.
-The results are published in the journal Psychological Science.”
+The results are published in the Journal of Psychological Science.”

-So with executives (men / women) experience stress in job searching and both genders are moving toward a “tend & friendship – offering”, their minds are focused on obtaining guidance, assistance and coaching in finding that next job.
-A wise, lower-stress decision.
+So, executives experience stress in job searching and both genders are moving toward a “tend & friendship – offering.”
+As a result, their minds focus more on obtaining guidance, assistance and coaching in finding that next job.
+A wise, lower stress and lower anxiety decision.

-The Barrett Group offers executives the opportunity to reduce their stress even more with a solution that expedites the next career option for these executives.
+The Barrett Group offers executives the opportunity to reduce their stress even more.
+We provide a solution that expedites the next career option for these executives, the Clarity Program©.

 Read next: 8 Key Career Lessons to Be an Executive